paulconnor/siteminder/README.md

 helm install rapidsso sm_helm_charts/siteminder -n ${SM_NAMESPACE}

-Wait for the Pods and Services to complete startup
+....Wait for the Pods and Services to complete startup

+kubectl get pods,svc -n ${SM_NAMESPACE}

 ## 3. Update your DNS or hosts file with the following